kenny-io/kenny/content/blog/top-10-browser-extensions-for-work-and-leisure.md

 ## Conclusion

 Well, there goes my top 10 Chrome extensions.
-You can find some more information about the stuff I work with on the [Uses Page of my website](https://kenny.engineer/Uses).
-Did I miss any cool one?
-Which ones are your favorite?
-Let me know in the comments. 😅
+You can find some more information about the stuff I work with on my [Uses Page](https://kenny.engineer/Uses).